sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 }
 </style>

-# Sourcegraph App
+# Cody App

-Sourcegraph App is a lightweight single-binary version of Sourcegraph for your local machine.

-It runs alongside your IDE, to provide a better way to understand, browse, and search both the local you're working on as well as remote code on GitHub, GitLab, etc. - bringing Sourcegraph's powerful code search and IDE navigation straight to your laptop.
-[Learn more](https://about.sourcegraph.com/app)
+The app is a free, lightweight, native desktop version of Sourcegraph that connects your local code to our AI coding assistant, Cody.
+You can ask Cody questions about all the code you connect to your app in both the app interface and, if you connect the VS code extension, in your editor.

 <div class="socials">
   <a href="https://discord.com/invite/s2qDtYGnAE"><img alt="Discord" src="discord.svg"></img></a>